andrewpublic/job-meercat/README.md

 This project begins on 11th May 2020.

-The following section will be updated as sprints are completed.
+The following section will be updated as sprints are completed.<br>
 In progress - Planning, Design, Scope, Documentation